MicrosoftDocs/win32/desktop-src/wpd_sdk/device-properties.md

 <tr class="odd">
 <td><span id="wpd_device_use_device_stage"></span><span id="WPD_DEVICE_USE_DEVICE_STAGE"></span><strong>WPD_DEVICE_USE_DEVICE_STAGE</strong></td>
 <td><strong>VT_BOOL</strong></td>
-<td>If this property exists and is set to <strong>TRUE</strong>, the device can be used with Device Stage™.
+<td>If this property exists and is set to <strong>TRUE</strong>, the device can be used with Device Stage .
 This is meant for devices that cannot store metadata using the <strong>Device Metadata Service</strong>, but will provide metadata on the Microsoft servers.</td>
 </tr>
 </tbody>
 </table>

 ## Requirements